JackWFinlay/JackWFinlay.github.io/README.md

 # jackfinlay.com
- This is the repo for my personal website jackfinlay.com
+ This is the repo for my personal website jackfinlay.com.
+Repositories named in the form <username>.github.io are automatically hosted as a website.

+ Updated 14/03/2016:

+ 	- Added footer.
+ 	- Added copyright notice.

  Updated 13/03/2016: